wp-plugins/nextend-facebook-connect/readme.txt

 * If your visitors have a Facebook profile, they can register your site with a single click, and later to log in too.
 * The previously registered users can simply attach their existing Facebook profile to their account, so in the future, they can logging in with the one social button.
-* The plugin has multiple desings, so it fits all kind of websites smoothly and elegantly. - Soon
+* The plugin has multiple desings, so it fits all kind of websites smoothly and elegantly.
+* The plugin supports Facebook profile picture as avatar.
 * Very simple to use.
 * Fast and helpful support.
-* Totally free.

 If you like our stuff donate a like to our [Facebook page](https://www.facebook.com/nextendweb) or follow us on [Twitter](https://twitter.com/nextendweb)!